Concordium/concordium-node-sdk-js/packages/react-components/README.md

 # `@concordium/react-components`

-React components and utilities for implementing common patterns used in dApps.
+React components and hooks for implementing features commonly needed by dApps.
-The components only manage React state that is forwarded to application components.
+The components only manage React state and pass data to application components - no actual HTML is being rendered.
-They don't render any HTML nor do styling.

-The components do as much as possible to help make sure that the dApp is connected to a wallet/account on the expected network and handle it gracefully when the dApp decides to switch network.
+As much as possible is done to help make sure that the dApp is connected to a wallet/account on the expected network while taking into account that the user may decide to switch network.

 ## Components